KARYÛ SAWAEMON

 You need a Japanese Language Kit installed within your system in order to be able to read the characters

-1692: Karyû settles in Kyôto.
+1692: Karyû settled in Kyôto.

-Winter 1695 ~ 1696: Karyû goes to Edo.
+Winter 1695 ~ 1696: Karyû went to Edo.

-Fall 1699: Karyû goes back to Ôsaka.
+Fall 1699: Karyû went back to Ôsaka.

-11th lunar month of 1713: Karyû plays in Ôsaka the role of Otome in the kaomise drama "Yoyo Meoto Tsuru no Mago", which was staged in the 11th lunar month of 1713 at Shioya Kuroemon's theater.
+11th lunar month of 1713: Karyû played in Ôsaka the role of Otome in the kaomise drama "Yoyo Meoto Tsuru no Mago", which was staged in the 11th lunar month of 1713 at Shioya Kuroemon's theater.

 11th lunar month of 1719: Sawaemon played the role of Nanaura Satoemon in the kaomise drama "Chiyo no Ume Naniwa Kagami", which was produced in Kyôto by Sakakiyama Shirojûrô.